An Overview of the Expungement and Sealing Process in Florida

 What crimes cannot be sealed?

-A criminal record can be expunged (Florida Statute 943.0585) when it was dismissed or dropped, or if charges were never officially filed—known as a “no information.”
-On the other hand, a criminal record can be sealed (943.059), if adjudication was withheld, and if it is not included in a list of crimes forbidden under Florida Law—another trap to look out for.
+A criminal record can be expunged (Florida Statutes, section 943.0585) when it was dismissed or dropped, or if charges were never officially filed—known as a “no information.”
+On the other hand, a criminal record can be sealed (Florida Statutes, section 943.059), if adjudication was withheld, and if it is not included in a list of crimes forbidden under Florida Law—another trap to look out for.
 There is quite a long list of crimes that cannot be sealed, even if adjudication is withheld.
 In addition, an applicant can only expunge/seal once in their lifetime within the State, and only one arrested record can be sealed/expunged.
 Multiple cases can sometimes be sealed or expunged, but only if they arose out of the same set of facts or criminal conduct, or otherwise have a temporal or causal connection.
 This can be somewhat of a grey area and requires discretion.

 What does it mean to have your record expunged?